MiamiOH-CSE274/Portfolio/README.md

 	Add() : This method will take lg(n) time, or linear time if grow() is called.
 The method takes lg(n) time because the new item is added to the array, which takes constant time, but has to bubble up the heap to reach the correct position.
 The bubbleUp() method takes lg(n) time, which boosts add()'s running time to lg(n).
 	TrickleDown(): This method will take lg(n) time, as when trickleDown() is called, it moves the parameter down the heap to find the correct location for it by swapping it with one of the Node's children.
 Due to the properties of the heap, the branch the parameter node is swapped down is lg(n) nodes tall.
 Therefore, the overall running time of the method will be lg(n).
 	Remove(): This method will take lg(n) time, because it initially starts by swappinng the root Node with the node at the end of the array, and then proceeds to call tickleDown() on the root node.
 Then, the item at the end of the array is returned.
-Because remove() contains a call to tickleDown(), the method will take lg(n) time overall.
-	getNumItems: This method takes constant time, as the size is kept track of in other methods, and all getNumItems does is returns the variable, without looking at any other data.
+Because remove() contains a call to tickleDown(), the method will take lg(n) time overall. getNumItems(): This method takes constant time, as the size is kept track of in other methods, and all getNumItems does is returns the variable, without looking at any other data.

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----